johncartago/Project/README.md

 - Explains the significance of pH and other elements
 - Empowers users with accessible environmental knowledge

-Together, these pages offer a complete experience — from analysis to education — helping users take control of understanding the water they rely on daily.
+Together, these pages offer a complete experience, from analysis to education, and helping users take control of understanding the water they rely on daily.

 **Accessible Interface:**
 Streamlit provides a responsive and user-friendly platform that allows anyone to access the tool via a browser without technical expertise.

 The interface and logic are structured to prioritize clarity, ease of use, and reliability.
-In the future, we plan to extend this system with additional metrics (e.g., mineral levels), CSV uploads, and multi-lingual support.
+In the future, we plan to extend this system with additional metrics, CSV uploads, and multi-lingual support.

 ## See Our Demo Video
 [![Watch the demo](https://img.youtube.com/vi/-TwspHdb45I/maxresdefault.jpg)](https://youtu.be/-TwspHdb45I)